Seniority-zero Linear Canonical Transformation Theory: Theory

 The idea behind this approximation is to re-write each high-order excitation operator in terms of lower-order excitations and reduced density matrices using generalized normal order with respect to a (multi)reference wavefunction, $|\Psi_0 \rangle$\cite{mukherjee1997normal,kutzelnigg1997normal,kutzelnigg2007generalized}.
-This reference is normally an initial guess for the true wave function ($|\Psi \rangle$) of the Hamiltonian that includes static/strong correlation.
+This reference is normally an initial guess for the true wave function ($|\Psi \rangle$) of the Hamiltonian that includes the static correlation.
 Standard choices include CAS, DMRG, etc. Instead, we chose the reference to be the ground state of the seniority-zero sector of the target Hamiltonian $\hat{H}$.
-This choice is motivated by two features of seniority-zero states: (a) the reduced cost of evaluating their RDMs sparsity\cite{poelmansVariationalOptimizationSecondOrder2015a} and (b) their ability to capture many types of strong correlation. \cite{CaleroOsorio2025SZ} For example, seniority-zero wavefunctions, such as the number-projected BCS (i.e., AGP) state, \cite{henderson2020correlating, dukelsky2016structure,10.1063/5.0088602} naturally capture the Cooper-pairing physics of conventional (BCS) superconductors.
-Besides, they also provide impressive accuracy for bond-breaking processes.\cite{10.1063/1.3613706,bytautasSeniorityNumberDescription2015, alcobaHybridConfigurationInteraction2014a, veillardCompleteMulticonfigurationSelfconsistent1967, cookDoublyoccupiedOrbitalMCSCF1975, carboGeneralMulticonfigurationalPaired1977} Since the latter is known to be dominated by strong static/non-dynamic correlation, we consider the seniority-zero reference to account for this part of the correlation, while the rest of the correlation will be included using the unitary mapping.
-In summary, the idea of our approach is to find the anti-hermitian generator $\hat{A}$ that maps the molecular Hamiltonian $\hat{H}$ into a seniority zero Hamiltonian $\hat{H}_{SZ}$ (i.e., eliminating the non-seniority-zero Hamiltonian matrix elements that do not appear in equation \ref{eq3}) while keeping the same (low) energy spectrum.
-This can be expressed as an explicit optimization problem,
+This choice is motivated by two features of seniority-zero states: (a) the reduced cost of evaluating their RDMs\cite{poelmansVariationalOptimizationSecondOrder2015a} and (b) their ability to capture many types of strong correlation.\cite{CaleroOsorio2025SZ} For example, seniority-zero wavefunctions, such as the number-projected BCS (i.e., AGP) state, \cite{henderson2020correlating, dukelsky2016structure,10.1063/5.0088602} naturally capture the Cooper-pairing physics of conventional (BCS) superconductors.
+They also provide impressive accuracy for bond-breaking processes.\cite{10.1063/1.3613706,bytautasSeniorityNumberDescription2015, alcobaHybridConfigurationInteraction2014a, veillardCompleteMulticonfigurationSelfconsistent1967, cookDoublyoccupiedOrbitalMCSCF1975, carboGeneralMulticonfigurationalPaired1977} Since the latter is known to be dominated by strong static/non-dynamic correlation, we consider the seniority-zero reference to account for this part of the correlation, while the rest of the correlation will be included using the unitary mapping.